 Final Jeopardy Round 5

 Tools Match

-It is a tool that works on the Nominal Lens A What is a lens clock?
+It is used to warm a frame for adjustments It is a tool that works on the Nominal Lens Formula It might be used to correct temple fold angle.
+A What is a lens clock?
 B What is a nylon jaw plier?
 C What is a temple angling plier?
 D What is a hot air blower?

+Is is a plier with a protective jaw.